Zili125935/DSO_prospect_account_matching/README.md

 ### If this is the first time you use this script, please go to the [bottom of this page](https://github.com/Zili125935/DSO_prospect_account_matching/tree/main?tab=readme-ov-file#environment-set-up) to do the environment set up first

 ### US DSO customer
-* Step 1:\
+* #### Step 1:
-Rename the input Excel file to 'Import DSO.xlsx'
+Rename the input Excel file to 'Import DSO.xlsx'\
 ```
 Import DSO.xlsx
 ```
+**There is chance that customer sends csv file, please make sure the you change it into '.xlsx'.\
+It is also possible that multiple sheets are in 1 excel file, please only leave 1 sheet that have customer info and delete others.
+Thank you!**
+* #### Step 2:
-* Please make sure you change the input file header. \
+make sure you change the input file header.
 Here is the example
 ```
 https://stgcs.sharepoint.com/sites/US01_P_NAMDA/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2FUS01%5FP%5FNAMDA%2FShared%20Documents%2FDSO%20prospect%20check%2FTemplate&viewid=2aab679b%2De916%2D4a18%2D9229%2D7d6e45206e57